zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 }
 ```

 What we want to do is to make sure all the stars to the left of the hovered stars get filled up as well.
-On first glance, there's no way to do this without using some JavaScript trickery.
+At first glance, there's no way to do this without using some JavaScript trickery.

 Luckily, there's a way to overcome this problem without using JavaScript.
 The trick is to use a combination of the general sibling selector (`~`) and the flexbox `flex-flow` property.

 Let's first take a look at what `~` does.

 The `~` selector helps to select all sibling elements after itself.
-It can help us selector all stars to the right of the hovered star:
+It can help us select all stars to the right of the hovered star:

 ```css
 .star:hover svg,